What is an Excel IF Statement?

 The function can be used to evaluate text, values, and even errors.
 It is not limited to only checking if one thing is equal to another and returning a single result.
-We can also use mathematical operators and perform additional calculations depending on our criteria.
+We can also use mathematical operators and perform additional calculations, depending on our criteria.
 We can also nest multiple IF functions together to perform multiple comparisons.

 =IF(logical_test, value_if_true, value_if_false)

-The formula uses the following arguments:
+The function uses the following arguments: